Tereza-Seno/easy-calculator/README.md

 📝 Project Description

 This small web project demonstrates basic user interaction with JavaScript.
-The app prompts the user to enter two numbers and then dynamically shows:
+The app prompts the user to enter two numbers and then dynamically displays the results within the designated section of the page.

 * ➕ Their sum
 * ➖ Their difference